rng-guy/NFSMWBartender/README.txt

 GENERAL:

- • Deleting all files of this feature set disables the two Heat-level fixes.
+ • Deleting all configuration files of this feature set disables the two Heat-level fixes.

  • The Heat-level reset fix is completely incompatible with the "HeatLevelOverride" feature of the "NFSMW ExtraOptions" mod by ExOptsTeam.
 I recommend you disable this ExtraOptions feature in